Update 3/24/20: Quarantine Edition

 The beauty of digital is you don’t have to spend money on developing the 75% that likely are throw-aways.

 Warning: your kids will overshoot and you’ll have LOTS of throwaways.
 But you’ll end up with lots of keepers as well.
-Plus, summer will be documented from the perspective of the one summer was created for.
+Plus, summer will be documented from the perspective of the one it was created for.

 This can be as simple or advanced as you’d like.
 If your child is small, just have them snap the photos.
 If your child is elementary or middle school aged, extend the activity.